 As the courses are being laid, builders must continually check to be sure the blocks are level so as not to end up with a wall that appears crooked or angular.
 When applying the final course, we sweep away any debris or dirt on the previous layer and apply a construction adhesive when laying the final course to ensure that your last course is secure.
 Finally, we cut off and cover up any excess landscape fabric.

 The environment and landscape of your home, the areas where you would like walls, and what you want the final outcome to look like can make the selection, preparation, construction, and completion of a retaining wall seem like an overwhelming task.
-Luckily, at B&D Rockeries, we work with customers to learn what they want the final outcome to look like, and then we do all the heavy lifting.
-By partnering with B&D Rockeries, you are free to dream about your home’s potential without the threat of time consuming decisions and exhausting manual labor.
+Luckily, at New Life Rockeries, we work with customers to learn what they want the final outcome to look like, and then we do all the heavy lifting.
+By partnering with New Life Rockeries, you are free to dream about your home’s potential without the threat of time consuming decisions and exhausting manual labor.
 We would love to work alongside you to make your home a place of beauty and wonder.